DEV-X-DZ/TaskTrek/README.md

 # TaskTrek Platform

-⭐️ Your star shines on us.
-Star us on GitHub!

 ## About

 The TaskTrek Platform is a robust framework designed to accelerate the development of business applications, such as CRM systems.